PDF Document Structure

 Page pbjects are represented by HexaPDF::Type::Page.
 This class provides all the necessary convenience methods to work with pages, for example:

-The HexaPDF::Type::Page#box method allows you to view or change the various page boxes like the media box.
+Allows you to view or change the various page boxes like the crop box.